IdentityPython/oidcendpoint/doc/source/session_manager.rst

 Design criteria
 +++++++++++++++
+.. _`Design criteria`:

 So a session is defined by a user and a Relying Party.
 If one adds to that that a user can have several sessions active at the same time each one against a unique Relying Party we have the bases for session management.

-Furthermore the user may well decide on different rules for different relaying parties for releasing user attributes, where and how issued access tokens could be used and whether refresh tokens should be issued or not.
+Furthermore the user may well decide on different rules for different relying parties for releasing user attributes, where and how issued access tokens could be used and whether refresh tokens should be issued or not.